Huibin Jang: Later years and death

-The King banished Jang Hui-jae, Queen Jang's older brother, and the leaders of the Namin party.
-He officially demoted Jang Ok-jeong to her former position, Hui-bin, and reinstated the Deposed Queen Min.
+The king banished Jang Hui-jae, Lady Jang's elder brother, and the leaders of the Namin party.
+He officially demoted Lady Jang to her former position as a royal consort of the senior first rank (Huibin or Concubine Hui), and reinstated Queen Min.
 This incident is called Gapsul Hwanguk.
-The Namin faction would never politically recover from this purge.
+The Namin faction never recovered from this purge.

-The Soron faction supported Crown Prince Yi Yun, who was Jang Hui-bin's son, while the Noron faction supported Yi Geum, Prince Yeoning, who was Choe Suk-bin's son.
+The Soron faction supported Crown Prince Yun, Lady Jang's son, while the Noron faction supported Prince Yeoning, Lady Choe's son.

-In 1701, Queen Inhyeon died of an unknown disease.
-Allegedly, Sukjong discovered Lady Jang conspiring with a shaman priestess to curse the Queen with black magic and gloating over her death.
-The Soron faction pleaded with the King to show mercy and pointed out that she was the mother of the Crown Prince.
+In 1701, Queen Min died of an unknown cause.
+Allegedly, Sukjong discovered Lady Jang conspiring with a shaman priestess to curse Queen Min using black magic and gloating over her death.
+The Soron faction pleaded with the king to show mercy and pointed out that she was the mother of the crown prince.

-Unmoved, the King sentenced Hui-bin, her mother, her brother, the leader of Soron and all of her companions to death.
-1700 people died as a result of the incident.
+Unmoved, the king sentenced Lady Jang, her mother, her brother, the leader of Soron, and all her companions to death.
 He also exiled the courtiers who had asked him to spare Lady Jang's life.

-On 7 October 1701, Sukjong passed a decree prohibiting any concubine from ever becoming Queen, and on 10 October 1701, Jang Hui-bin was executed by poisoning at Chwiseondang Hall, her residence inside Changgyeonggung.
+Sukjong then promulgated an edict prohibiting any royal consort from becoming queen.
+On 9 November 1701, Lady Jang was executed by poisoning at Chwiseondang Hall, her residence inside Changgyeonggung.
 She was 42 years old.

 Burial

-Her tomb is called Daebinmyo and was originally located in Gwangju, Gyeonggi Province, but in June 1969 it was moved to the Seooneung Cluster, in Deogyang District, Goyang, Gyeonggi Province, near Myeongneung, which contains the tombs of King Sukjong and two of his wives, Queen Inhyeon and Queen Inwon.
+Her tomb is called Daebinmyo and was originally in Gwangju, Gyeonggi Province.
+In 1969, it was moved to the Seooreung Cluster, in Goyang, Gyeonggi Province; the cluster also contains Ingneung, the tomb of Sukjong's first wife, Queen Ingyeong, as well as Myeongneung, which consists of the twin burial mounds of King Sukjong and Queen Inhyeon, and the separate burial mound of Sukjong's third wife, Queen Inwon.
 The relocation took place because the tomb was blocking the government's planned expansion of the city.

-Behind the tomb is a large rock, and a pine tree has broken through the rock to grow.
-There is speculation that this reveals that Jang Hui-bin's ki (energy) was, and still is, very strong.
-Some Korean websites report that because Lady Jang was such a strong woman there is a belief that if young, single women who want a boyfriend visit the tomb and pay a tribute, they will soon find love.

-Her memorial tablet was enshrined in Chilgung (or the "Palace Of Seven Royal Concubines").
+Lady Jang's memorial tablet was enshrined in Chilgung (칠궁), the place that houses the spirit tablets of seven royal consorts who gave birth to kings.